Updated: Apr 27

 Your puppy is 6-weeks old and they received their BAB Puppy Evaluation--but what do those temperament test results mean?
 Throughout the test, we will rate each puppy's reaction as we expose them to different activities.
 Each puppy will have a profile, with a summary of their results because the scoring and interpretation is slightly confusing.
 I'm happy to make recommendations if you are unsure of the best temperament for your lifestyle.

-Assertiveness with Humans - how comfortable a puppy is with humans.
-Do they try to impose their way (high) or naturally submit to human authority (low)?
+Assertiveness with Humans - how comfortable a puppy is with humans and how much do they seek to engage with them (licking, crawling, jumping, eye contact).
 To test this, we observe if the puppy comes to the tester on their own initiative without the tester interacting with them.

 Confidence - how confident is the dog in their own abilities in new environments.
-When entering the testing area, how does the puppy respond to the unfamiliar place and objects?
+When entering the testing area, how does the puppy respond to the unfamiliar place and scary objects for the first time?

 Motivation Level - does the dog naturally want to work for humans?
-This portion of the test involves asking the puppy to do something like play fetch, tug and engage with the person.
+This portion of the test involves asking the puppy to do something like play fetch, tug, and engage with the person.
 Is the puppy following what the tester asked them to do or is the person having to work really hard to get the puppy to do what they've asked?
+This is also called workability.

-Nerve Strength - How does the dog handle stress and react in different situations?
+Nerve Strength - How does the dog handle stress and how long does it take them to adjust/adapt in stressful situations?
 Low is easily stressed, high means they are able to adapt more easily in stressful situations.
-Nerve strength is observed throughout the test and we watch to see how the puppy handles stress and if they are able to overcome their fears.
+Nerve strength is observed throughout the test and we watch to see how the puppy handles stress and if they are able to overcome fears.

-Energy Level - how energetic is the puppy is moving throughout the test.
+Energy Level - how energetic is the puppy is throughout the duration of the test?
 Do they take breaks and rest or constantly run around?
+This is rated on the scale of puppies having higher energy than adult dogs.

-Sound Sensitivity - Does the puppy startle easily with loud, unexpected noises.
-Low scores mean the puppy has a high tolerance for loud noises, and high scores mean the puppy is sensitive to loud unexpected noises.
+Sound Sensitivity - Does the puppy startle easily when exposed to loud, unexpected noises?
+Low scores mean the puppy has a high tolerance for noise, and high scores mean the puppy is sensitive to loud unexpected noises.
+If your home environment is vibrant and full of noise, young kids, etc. then you might prefer a puppy with a high sound tolerance.

 Sight Sensitivity - How stressed is the puppy when there’s an unexpected movement.
 Low means they are not stressed by visual stimuli and high means they are more easily stressed and may hide when they see something surprising, like an umbrella open.